cosmoscout/csp-volume-rendering/README.md

 ### Settings

 These settings can only be changed in the settings file.
+They have to be children of the `"core"` category in the plugin configuration.

 | Key | Type | Default | Description |
 | --- | --- | --- | --- |